cabforum/archive/docs/EVG.md

    as specified in Section 9.2.5.

-   Where the Subject Jurisdiction of Incorporation or Registration Field in 9.2.5 includes more than the country code, the Registration Number shall be preceded by a globally recognised identifier such as defined in ISO 3166-2, representing the same locality, state or province, followed by hyphen-minus ((0x2D (ASCII), U+002D (UTF-8)).
+   Where the Subject Jurisdiction of Incorporation or Registration Field in 9.2.5 includes more than the country code, the additional locality information shall be included as specified in sections 9.2.8 and/or 9.8.1.

 **VAT**: Reference allocated by the national tax authorities to a Legal Entity.
 This information shall be validated using information provided by the national tax